nosferalatu/nosferalatu.github.io.source/content/CQ2Rendering.md

 The specular intensity and emissive were packed together using four bits each.
 The specular intensity represented a value in the range [0, 0.1], and the emissive was in the range [0, 8].
 In the lighting composition pass, the emissive value multiplied with the albedo color and added to the final lit color.
 It would have been nice to have a separate emissive color, but there was no room in the gbuffer.

 The gloss (AKA roughness, or smoothness) was in the range [0, 2048] and stored in 7 bits.
 The top bit stored the cel shaded bit.

+### Future

+It would have been interesting to squeeze more out of the gbuffer by encoding albedo in YCoCg as discussed in [The Compact YCoCg Framebuffer](http://jcgt.org/published/0001/01/02/).

+The popular GGX shading function can be evaluated pretty cheaply; you can read more about that at [Optimizing GGX Shaders with dot(L,H)](http://www.filmicworlds.com/2014/04/21/optimizing-ggx-shaders-with-dotlh/).

+Future projects will have different constraints and target more modern hardware, but I wanted to share what worked well for Costume Quest 2.